budimanlai/go-core/docs/STRUCTURE_SUMMARY.md

 - ✅ Horizontal scaling
 - ✅ Microservices architecture

-**Project ini sudah fully compliant dengan Clean Architecture dan .clinerules! 🎉**
+**This project is now fully compliant with Clean Architecture and .clinerules! 🎉**